Posted on

 Protect sexual health clinics

-We need to protect sexual health services
+We need to protect sexual health clinics and services

 Sign the petition to maintain the sexual health services.
 Since the government REMOVED sexual health from the NHS and asked local councils to provide it, the standard of services (access times, staffing, etc) has gone down.